TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 ### Running Mustache for differential loop calling

-[Mustache](https://github.com/ay-lab/mustache) was run in differential mode using `.hic` files and absolute BED files for each stage.
+[Mustache](https://github.com/ay-lab/mustache) was run in differential mode using `.hic` files and absolute BED files for each sample.
+Loop calling was restricted to annotated chromosomes, and datasets containing unplaced scaffolds were excluded from analysis.
 Below are examples of the commands used:

 **Example: Stage 25 vs stage 29 (100 kb resolution)**
 ```bash